yulz008/CSharpCalculator/README.md

 # CSharpCalculator

-A simple c# console calculator to demonstrate CI
+A simple c# console calculator to demonstrate Continuous Integration via Github Workflow Action see .github/workflow.
+Each PR will trigger an action to build and tests the PR.

 ## Building and testing the project